How to work with startups

 5. Fund the best ideas

-Proceed with a POC and measure success.
+Proceed with a proof-of-concept (POC) and measure success.
 This needs some money for resources and perhaps more if you make a real investment in the change should this prove to be a reality.

 The ‘best’ ideas not the ones that reduce noise or satisfy the crowd.
 This is not an easy task and this is when you really need a strong coalition of business and technology leadership to drive this new agenda.